-Under health and safety law (enforced by the Health and Safety Executive for Northern Ireland (HSENI) or the local council) you are required to carry out a risk assessment in respect of any work processes in your workplace, and to take or observe appropriate special, technical or organisational measures.
-If your health and safety risk assessment identifies that these processes are likely to involve the risk of fire or the spread of fire, then you will need to take this into account during your fire risk assessment under the Order1 and Regulations2 and prioritise actions based on the level of risk.
+Under health and safety law (enforced by the Health and Safety Executive for Northern Ireland (HSENI) or the local council) you are required to carry out a risk assessment in respect of any work processes in your workplace and to take or observe appropriate special, technical or organisational measures.
+If your health and safety risk assessment identifies that these processes are likely to involve the risk of fire or the spread of fire (for example in the kitchen or in a workshop) then you will need to take this into account during your fire risk assessment under the legislation and prioritise actions based on the level of risk.

-You need to appoint one or more competent persons (this could be you) to carry out any of the preventative and protective measures needed to comply with the Order1 and

-Regulations.
-This person could be you, or an appropriately trained employee or, where appropriate, a third party.
+You need to appoint one or more competent persons to carry out any of the preventative and protective measures needed to comply with the legislation.
+This person could be you, or an appropriately trained full-time employee or, where appropriate, a third party.